openode-io/openode-cli/README.md

 openode exec [yourCmd]
 ```

-For example, if you run openode `cmd "ls -la"`, the list of files will be listed.
+For example, if you run openode `exec "ls -la"`, the list of files will be listed.

 ### Clear remote repository